-Pitsis, A, Clegg, SR, Freeder, D, Sankaran, S & Burdon, S 2018, 'Megaprojects Redefined – Complexity Versus Cost – and Social Imperatives', International Journal of Managing Projects in Business, vol. 11, no. 1, pp. 7-34.View/Download from: UTS OPUS or Publisher's site
+Pitsis, A, Clegg, SR, Freeder, D, Sankaran, S & Burdon, S 2018, 'Megaprojects Redefined – Complexity vs Cost and Social Imperatives', International Journal of Managing Projects in Business, vol. 11, no. 1, pp. 7-34.View/Download from: Publisher's site

 The purpose of this paper is to provide a brief overview from the literature on how best to define megaprojects in contemporary contexts.
 There is a need for a definition that encompasses a complex matrix of characteristics, inclusive of positive and negative aspects, which are not necessarily industry or sector specific.Whilstmegaprojectshaveoftenbeendescribedanddefinedintermsofcost,they are more accurately delineated by their convolutions.
 Intricacies arise from political intrigues surrounding funding of such projects and managing and governing complex social and organizational relations.Points for future research are also identified.

-Logue, DM, Pitsis, A, Pearce, S & Chelliah, J 2018, 'Social enterprise to social value chain: Indigenous entrepreneurship transforming the native food industry in Australia', Journal of Management and Organization, vol. 24, no. 2, pp. 312-328.View/Download from: UTS OPUS or Publisher's site
+Logue, DM, Pitsis, A, Pearce, S & Chelliah, J 2018, 'Social enterprise to social value chain: Indigenous entrepreneurship transforming the native food industry in Australia', Journal of Management and Organization, vol. 24, no. 2, pp. 312-328.View/Download from: Publisher's site

 Sharon Winsor was not intent on becoming one of Australia's leading female Indigenous entrepreneurs, it was rather unexpected.
 In seeking to escape from an abusive relationship and provide for her family, she turned to her knowledge of native foods and love of 'wild harvesting' from her childhood, to develop a thriving business.
 Her traditional knowledge of harvesting native foods led to the creation of products such as lemon myrtle sweet chilli sauce, Davidson plum syrup, and cosmetics using ingredients such as Kakadu plum, emu oil, lemon myrtle, and wild berry.
 Sharon finds herself in a position where increased opportunities for international expansion demand increased volume and scale from her rural operations, where she is working with Indigenous communities.